 Maniac Mansion was also one of the very first games featuring "cut-scenes", scenes that cut away from the action to let you know what's going on in a different part of the game, providing background information or clues.
+The term was coined by the Maniac Mansion team.
 Nowadays this feature has become a staple of adventure games and RPGs.

 Last but not least, Maniac Mansion featured different playable characters with different abilities, different ways to solve the game, and different endings.
 While this (unfortunately) didn't really catch on in later adventure games, it is definitely part of what made Maniac Mansion special.

 What makes Maniac Mansion so good